10 Best Cars of All Time

 With this car you might even forget that you have a car, because it's trouble free.
 Subaru learned its lessons in the World Rally Cup, in short WRC.

 What are really the most important aspects of a car when you're underway?
 Reliability, usability under all conditions and acceptable running costs.
 And that's boring for most car shows.

-Why is the Subaru my second best?
+Why is the Subaru my third best?
 Because this car is simply capable to take you anywhere you want, while the road-holding qualities are stunningly good, thanks to the permanent four-wheel drive.
 This car looks like a family car while it has the cornering characteristics of a sports car.
 Subaru keeps sticking to their own inveterate reliable boxer engines, that comes in petrol and diesel versions.
 These engines run blissfully smooth with their typical drumming noise.

 This car doesn't get stuck in the snow, and it takes easily a muddy trail.
 This car doesn't look bad either.
 Just a decent family car.
 You could hassle over little things like cup holders or other nonsense stuff, but that is really too unimportant.

 What to say more about this car?
 I'm not swallowed by emotions when I look at it, and that's a damn good quality of a car.
 Choosing a car should be rational and not emotional like all these Clarkson's do.
 In the end is your wallet rational too.